Kia Zolgharnain: Professional

 In 1983, Kia chose to turn professional coming out of high school.
-From 1983-2000 he scored 527 goals in 534 professional indoor appearances with the likes of the Phoenix Pride, Canton Invaders, Kansas City Comets, Tacoma Stars, Pittsburgh Stingers, and Cleveland Crunch.
+From 1983 to 2000 he scored 527 goals in 534 professional indoor appearances with the likes of the Phoenix Pride, Canton Invaders, Kansas City Comets, Tacoma Stars, Pittsburgh Stingers, and Cleveland Crunch.
 He is best known for his success with the Invaders where he scored an astonishing 324 goals.

 He signed with the Phoenix Pride of Major Indoor Soccer League (MISL).
 In 1984, he moved to the expansion Canton Invaders of the American Indoor Soccer Association (AISA).
 The Invaders won the 1985 and 1986 AISA championships as Zolgharnain was selected as a first team All Star both seasons.
 In 1987, Kia returned to MISL, this time with the Kansas City Comets.
 On December 23, 1989, the Comets traded Kia and Gerry Gray to the Tacoma Stars in exchange for Barry Wallace.
 In 1991, Kia rejoined the Canton Invaders.
 In 1995 and 1996, Kia spent two summer indoor seasons with the Pittsburgh Stingers in the Continental Indoor Soccer League.
 In 1996, Kia signed with the Cleveland Crunch of the National Professional Soccer League (NPSL).
 While he played thirty-seven games in the 1996–1997 season, his playing time rapidly dropped over the next three seasons.
 In 1997–1998, he played only fifteen games.
 That fell to one in 1998–1999 and three at the beginning of the 1999–2000 season.
 The Crunch waived him on December 3, 1999.
 Zolgharnain finished his career ranked ninth on the AISA/NPSL goals list.
 He was also a two time first team All Star.